azogten/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script displaying the content of the /etc/passwd file
+A  script that takes a list of words as input and prints only words that appear exactly once.